Sophie Theallet: Career

-Vogue writes about her fashion shows fairly regularly.
-For example, the Spring 2014 show, which by standing convention was in fall 2013, generated comments from the reviewer that her work "established a tone of ripe sexuality".
+Vogue writes about her fashion shows regularly.
+For example, the spring 2014 show, which by standing convention was held in fall 2013, generated comments from the reviewer that her work "established a tone of ripe sexuality".

-In November 2016, Theallet wrote an open letter explaining that she would not be dressing future First Lady Melania Trump due to what she feels was "racist and xenophobic" rhetoric emerging from the tone of Donald Trump's campaign efforts for the U.S. presidency.
-She was followed shortly by designers Tom Ford and Marc Jacobs A few days later, Tommy Hilfiger responded to Theallet's statement by saying Melania "is a very beautiful woman" and that he felt "any designer should be proud to dress her".
+In November 2016, Theallet wrote an open letter explaining that she would not be dressing future First Lady Melania Trump due to what she described as "racist and xenophobic" rhetoric emerging from the tone of Donald Trump's campaign efforts for the US presidency.
+She was followed shortly by designers Tom Ford and Marc Jacobs.
+A few days later, Tommy Hilfiger responded to Theallet's statement by saying Melania "is a very beautiful woman" and that he felt "any designer should be proud to dress her".

 In 2018, she and her family relocated to Montreal where she founded her new label, Room 502, a limited-edition line that is entirely self-funded and sold only through their website.